Cycling74/rnbo.example.juce/CUSTOM_UI.md

 ### Getting Started

-For this example, we're going to create a custom user interface for a simple drone patcher.
-These steps should work for both a plugin as well as a desktop app.
-The patcher will produce a drone with adjustable timbre.
+For this example, we're going to create a custom user interface for a simple drone patcher, which you can export into `/export` as per the instructions over in `README.md`.
+These instructions in this document should work for both a plugin as well as a desktop app.

+The `three-param-kink.maxpat` patcher will produce a drone with adjustable timbre.
 You can find it in `patches`, and it looks like this:

 ![](./img/droner.png)